How to Use Pictalk AAC?

 Screenshot of inside the food collection

 This is the inside of the "food" collection.
 Here, we find pictograms related to this collection.
-Notably: hot, coffee, drink, eat… A bar has appeared at the bottom.
-It is the "Phrase Bar".
+Notably: hot, coffee, drink, eat… A bar at the bottom has appeared.
+It is called the "Sentence Strip".

 To compose your own sentence and be able to verbalize it, let’s click on pictograms.
 Here, I clicked on "I", "Want", "Eat", "Fries".